 The following table illustrates the percentage allocations of distributions from operating surplus between the unitholders and our general partner based on the specified target distribution levels.
 The amounts set forth under the column heading "Marginal Percentage Interest in Distributions" are the percentage interests of our general partner and the unitholders in any distributions from operating surplus we distribute up to and including the corresponding amount in the column "Total Quarterly Distribution per Unit Target Amount."
 The percentage interests shown for our unitholders and our general partner for the minimum quarterly distribution also apply to quarterly distribution amounts that are less than the minimum quarterly distribution.
-The percentage interests set forth below for our general partner (1) include its 2.0% general partner interest, (2) assume that our general partner has not transferred its IDRs and (4) assume there are no arrearages on common units.
+The percentage interests set forth below for our general partner (1) include its 2.0% general partner interest, (2) assume that our general partner has contributed any additional capital necessary to maintain its 2.0% general partner interest, (3) assume that our general partner has not transferred its IDRs and (4) assume there are no arrearages on common units.

-Marginal l Inter Distrik est in Total Quarterly Distribution per Unit Target Amount Unitholders General Partner Minimum Quarterly Distribution \$0.5000 98.0% 2.0% First Target Distribution above \$0.5000 up to \$0.5750 98.0% 2.0% Second Target Distribution above \$0.5750 up to \$0.6250 85.0% 15.0% Third Target Distribution above \$0.6250 up to \$0.7500 75.0% 25.0% Thereafter above \$0.7500 50.0% 50.0%
+Percentage est in outions Total Quarterly Distribution per Unit Target Amount Unitholders General Partner Minimum Quarterly Distribution \$0.5000 98.0% 2.0% First Target Distribution above \$0.5000 up to \$0.5750 98.0% 2.0% Second Target Distribution above \$0.5750 up to \$0.6250 85.0% 15.0% Third Target Distribution above \$0.6250 up to \$0.7500 75.0% 25.0% Thereafter above \$0.7500 50.0% 50.0%